VivekGupta1999/Inventory-Management-System/README.md

                            This is the list of roles that can be alloted to users
 ![](https://github.com/VivekGupta1999/Inventory-Management-System/blob/master/ManagementSystems/ss/5.PNG)
+                                  Here You can add as much roles u want
 ![](https://github.com/VivekGupta1999/Inventory-Management-System/blob/master/ManagementSystems/ss/6.PNG)

-                                  Here You can add as much roles u want
+                            This is the list of Products  that can be alloted to users
 ![](https://github.com/VivekGupta1999/Inventory-Management-System/blob/master/ManagementSystems/ss/7.PNG)
+                                You can add as much products you want
 ![](https://github.com/VivekGupta1999/Inventory-Management-System/blob/master/ManagementSystems/ss/8.PNG)